Childebert I: Biography

 In 531, he received pleas from his sister Chrotilda, wife of King Amalaric of the Visigoths.
 The Arian king of Hispania, Chrotilda claimed, was grossly mistreating her, a Catholic.
 Childebert went down with an army and defeated the Gothic king.
 Amalaric retreated to Barcelona, where he was assassinated.
 Chrotilda died on her return journey to Paris of unknown causes.

 Childebert made other expeditions against the Visigoths.
 In 542, he took possession of Pamplona with the help of his brother Clotaire and besieged Zaragoza, but was forced to retreat.
 From this expedition he brought back to Paris a precious relic, the tunic of Saint Vincent, in honour of which he built at the gates of Paris the famous monastery of Sainte-Croix-et-Saint-Vincent, known later as St-Germain-des-Prés.

 He died on 13 December 558, and was buried in the abbey he had founded, where his tomb has been discovered.
 St-Germain-des-Prés became the royal necropolis for the Neustrian kings until 675.
 He left two daughters, Chrodoberge and Chrodesinde, by his wife Ultragotha.

 Childebert was an acquisitive monarch.
-He expanded his domains in more foreign wars than any of his brothers, fighting in Burgundy (more than once), Spain (more than once), Provence and elsewhere in Gaul.
-Gregory of Tours, a contemporary Neustrian, cites Childebert as saying: "Velim unquam Arvernam Lemanem quae tantae jocunditatis gratia refulgere dicitur, oculis cernere" ("Would that I could set eyes on the Auvergne Limagne, which is spoken of so highly").
-Childbert was also one of the more religious of the sons of Clovis, cooperating with his brothers, rescuing his sister, and constructing the famous monastery of Saint Vincent to house his relics.
+He expanded his domains in more foreign wars than any of his brothers, fighting in Burgundy (more than once), Spain (more than once), Provence, and elsewhere in Gaul.
+Gregory of Tours, a contemporary Neustrian, cites Childebert as saying, further: "Velim unquam Arvernam Lemanem quae tantae jocunditatis gratia refulgere dicitur, oculis cernere" ("Would that I could set eyes on the Auvergne Limagne, which is spoken of so highly").

+Childbert was also one of the more religious of the sons of Clovis, having cooperated with his brothers in various wars, rescued his sister after her claims of mistreatment due to her Catholicism, and constructed the famous monastery of Saint Vincent to house his relics—as well as, of course, his own remains and the Neustrian kingly necropolis.